UweNeuhaus/GettingAndCleaningDataAssignment/Codebook.md

 The data file "tidy_data.txt" contains 68 variables and 180 observations.
 The first two variables are:

-Activities:Six different activities performed by the subjects.
+**Activity**:Six different activities performed by the subjects.
 Possible values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

-Subject: IDs of the 30 subjects performing the tests.
+**Subject**: IDs of the 30 subjects performing the tests.
 Possilbe values: integer values from 1 to 30.

 Every observation is a combination of the first two variables.